 At the end of the program the student will receive an official certification from the University of Seville with the courses taken.

 This program takes place at the SAIIE center.

 Hours per week: 20hrs

 Language levels: A placement exam is administered upon arrival to determine the student's Spanish level.
 Classes are offered at beginning, intermediate, and advanced levels.

 Courses: Spanish language classes will be held in the mornings from Mo - Fri (4 hrs per day)

 At the end of the course the student will receive an official certification from SAIIE acknowledging the hours taken by the student.

-It is the students responsibility to obtain credit for the course taken at SAIIE.
-SAIIE will help providing all materials necessary for students to obtain credit (course syllabi, professors background, etc).
+It is the students responsibility to obtain credit for the course taken at SAIIE and the University of Seville.

-The Students on this rowing camp will join a Spanish rowing team with whom they will row throughout the year with.
+The Students on this rowing camp will join a Spanish rowing (Club Naútico Sevilla) team with whom they will row throughout the year or semester with.

 David Cifuentes, head Coach for Club Naútico's rowing team, is one of the coaches for the under 23 Spanish national team.